 It took some effort to stop tears from falling down my cheeks, as I looked up and knew my Dad was somewhere in the clouds watching me run the greatest physical challenge of my life, cheering me on as he had all the years before.
 What can I say, I was on mile 19, anything was going to make me emotional.
 I instead channeled that energy and put it into my legs, stepping it up to hasten my pace a little quicker.
 I am confident he gave me that extra boost, with his hand on my back urging me to press forward.

 At last I made it to the end of Friars but knew what was next…mile 20 and the 163.
 For months I had been dreading the 163, the portion of the race that covered the steep freeway, and the biggest hill of the marathon.
 This was certainly my monster to be reckoned with, as I really, really ridiculously am terrible at running hills.
-My hips lock up, my knees really start bitching, my breath quickens to the pace of gasping and my heart threatens to explode.
+My hips lock up, my knees enjoy colliding, my lungs begin gasping and my heart threatens to explode.

 But dammit I made it and found myself in the last stretches of the race.
 Around mile 23 people started cheering that I was “Almost there!”
 I was ready to stop and slap each and every one of them, as I knew damn well there were 3.2 miles to go.
 But they handed me water and Gatorade so I let them yell their nonsense.